 other eye diseases and conditions.
 “Fluctuating blood sugars in

-known to cause early cataracts.
+diabetics are known to cause early cataracts.
 People with diabetes also have an increased

 risk factor for glaucoma and vascular eye diseases such as vein or artery occlusions.
 So diabetics

 have many reasons to see their eye doctor regularly,” says Dr. Warren.

 Risk of blindness escalates if you don’t manage your blood sugars

 According to Dr. Warren, “If you don’t monitor your blood sugars

 and make sure your hemoglobin A1C stays in a tight range, then you’re